ZuhairQuakes/datarock-code-challenge/README.md

 - below-detection-limit strings such as `<0.005`;
 - the `-999` missing-value sentinel.

 For this exercise, `<x` is replaced with `x / 2`, while `-999` is converted to missing.
-The detection-limit convention is an explicit assumption requiring validation with an assay or geochemistry domain expert before operational use.
+The detection-limit convention is an explicit assumption requiring validation with an assay or geochemistry domain expert.

 Missingness is compared between labelled and prediction datasets and saved to [`output/missingness_comparison.csv`](output/missingness_comparison.csv).